Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Step 2: Document Your Vehicle's Market Value Use Kelley Blue Book, NADA, or Edmunds calculators to establish your vehicle's pre-accident value.
 Input your vehicle's year, make, model, mileage, and condition accurately.
 Print or save these valuations as they form the foundation of your claim.

 Step 3: Obtain a Professional Appraisal Hire a certified vehicle appraiser to document the diminished value.
-Professional appraisers use market comparison data—comparing your repaired vehicle to identical accident-free models using real sales data from sources like Manheim auctions and online listings.
-In 2025–2026, a professional diminished value appraisal typically costs between $350 and $700, with most providers charging a flat fee in the $400–$600 range.
-Some companies offer free initial estimates before the full appraisal.
-This investment frequently pays for itself many times over—real-world cases show settlements substantially exceeding initial insurance offers after professional appraisals.
+Professional appraisers use market comparison data—comparing your repaired vehicle to identical accident-free models using real sales data.
+In 2026, professional diminished value appraisals typically fall into three tiers:

 Step 4: Gather Supporting Documentation Collect comprehensive evidence including: